-I've been writing most my life, sometimes with the left side of my brain, as
+I've been writing my whole life, sometimes with the left side of my brain, as

-when writing technical documentation in the 1980's, and sometimes with the right
+computer companies in the U.S. and Asia, and sometimes with the right side,

 Polygamy.
-Either way, my focus has always been on the human mind.
+In my fiction, my focus is always on the human mind.
 My most

 basic desire is to know how people come to believe what they believe and

 how those beliefs lead them to act in specific ways.
 Exploring the depths

 of another person's mind, with all its intellectual and visceral layers of complexity,